osmlab/atlas/atlas-shell-tools/README.md

 ##### Setting up your shell startup file
 Next, open whichever configuration file your shell uses to set environment variables (e.g. `~/.bash_profile` for `bash`, or `~/.zshenv` for `zsh`).
 Export the following environment variables using your shell's equivalent `export` statement.
 ```
-# In bash we can use 'export', other shells may use different syntax
+# In bash/zsh we can use 'export', other shells may use different syntax

 # Point ATLAS_SHELL_TOOLS_HOME at the 'atlas-shell-tools' subfolder within your 'atlas-shell-tools' installation
 export ATLAS_SHELL_TOOLS_HOME=/path/to/atlas-shell-tools/atlas-shell-tools